-Jim LeBrecht is the director and producer of Crip Camp.
+Jim LeBrecht is the co-director and co-producer of Crip Camp.
 He has over 35 years of experience as a film and theater sound designer and mixer, author and disability rights activist.
 Jim began his career in theater, working as the resident sound designer at the Berkeley Repertory Theater for 10 years.
 His film credits include The Island President, The Waiting Room, The Kill Team and Audry and Daisy.
-A complete list of his film credits (over 145) can be viewed at IMDB.
+A complete list of his film credits (over 180) can be viewed at IMDB.
 Jim co-authored Sound and Music for the Theater: the art and technique of design.
 Now in its 4th edition, the book is used as a textbook all over the world.
 Jim’s work as an activist began in high school and continued at UC, San Diego, where he helped found the Disabled Students Union.
 Jim is currently a board member of the Disability Education and Defense Fund, which works for the rights of the disabled through education, legislation, and litigation.

 Stephen Letnes has composed music for over 130 feature films, documentaries, and short films, including the 2019 Emmy-nominated and Academy Award-qualifying documentary film “Beneath the Ink”.
 Stephen also founded – and is the Executive Director of – Able Artist Foundation.
 AAF supports artists with disabilities in over 17 countries with programs that empower artists who are looking to develop careers in the entertainment industry.
 Stephen is visually-impaired (RP) and advocates for further inclusion of people with disabilities in the Film/TV industry.